THE THREE WORKS OF GRACE

 Concerning our entrance into the purpose of God for us, the Scriptures, both Old and New Testament, speak of three works of grace.
 The first work might be referred to as basic salvation.
 The second work is the baptism with the Holy Spirit.

 The third work of grace is not nearly as well known.
-We could term the third work the rest of God, in line with the fourth chapter of the Book of Hebrews.
+We could term the third work the rest of God, in line with the fourth chapter of the book of Hebrews.

 Therefore, since a promise remains of entering His rest, let us fear lest any of you seem to have come short of it.
 (Hebrews 4:1)